Advanced Scheduling Strategies for Distributed Quantum Computing Jobs

 \section{Introduction}

 Distributed quantum computing (DQC) scales the qubit capacity of quantum systems by interconnecting multiple QPUs and enabling collaborative computation.
-Unlike classical distributed computing, where scaling is typically linear, interconnecting quantum processors yields an exponential increase in computational power \cite{cacciapuoti2019quantum}.
-Achieving the DQC paradigm relies on a quantum network infrastructure to cluster multiple quantum processors and effectively increase the available number of qubits.
 Communication between remote quantum processors requires the distribution and consumption of EPR pairs over quantum links before any inter-processor operations can be executed.
-EPR pairs, also denoted as Bell states, are the maximally entangled quantum states of a two-qubit system (i.e., a quantum mechanical system composed of two interacting two-level subsystems) \cite{Brunner2014,Amoretti2020}.
+EPR pairs, also denoted as Bell states, are the maximally entangled quantum states of a two-qubit system (i.e., a quantum mechanical system composed of two interacting two-level subsystems)~\cite{Brunner2014,Amoretti2020}.

-Transitioning from monolithic to distributed quantum computing introduces challenges in algorithm partitioning and execution management \cite{caleffi2024distributed}.
-A quantum compiler is responsible for partitioning a monolithic algorithm into local and remote operations, as in \cite{ferrari2023modular, xu2025remote}.
-Execution management, in contrast, focuses on scheduling quantum circuit instances onto the quantum network for each execution round \cite{ferrari2024execution}.
+Transitioning from monolithic to distributed quantum computing introduces challenges in algorithm partitioning and execution management~\cite{caleffi2024distributed}.
+A quantum compiler is responsible for partitioning a monolithic algorithm into local and remote operations, as in~\cite{ferrari2023modular, xu2025remote, cuomo2023optimized}.
+Execution management, in contrast, focuses on scheduling distributed quantum circuit instances, or jobs, onto the quantum network for each execution round~\cite{ferrari2024execution, diadamo2021distributed, parekh2021quantum}.